MicrosoftDocs/quantum-docs-pr/articles/user-guide/index.md

 - [Working with qubits](xref:microsoft.quantum.guide.qubits): Describes the features of Q# used to address individual qubits and systems of qubits, specifically, allocating them, performing operations on them, and measuring them.

-- [Control Flow](xref:microsoft.quantum.guide.controlflow): Details the programming control flow patterns available in Q#, which includes many standard techniques (such as conditional execution, for loops, while loops) as well as the quantum-specific "Repeat-Until-Success" pattern.
+- [Control Flow](xref:microsoft.quantum.guide.controlflow): Details the programming control flow patterns available in Q#, which includes many standard techniques (such as conditional processing, *for* loops, *while* loops) as well as the quantum-specific *Repeat-Until-Success* pattern.

 - [Testing and debugging](xref:microsoft.quantum.guide.testingdebugging): Details some techniques for making sure your code is doing what it is supposed to do.
     Due to the general opacity of quantum information, debugging a quantum program can require specialized techniques.